The Stock Scanner Dashboard Finally Looks Like a Real Trading Tool

 Two widgets, both fed by DRA for quote data (WebSocket) and supplemental data via REST:

-EQv3 (Quote widget) — column layout.
-Cards: Hero, Today, Previous Day, Volume, Session H/L, Short Interest, Company.
-Show, hide, reorder, pick a single-column, two-column, or wide layout.
+This replaces the old quote widget, which was renamed to “Mini Quote”.
+This widget uses a column layout with the following cards: Hero, Today, Previous Day, Volume, Session H/L, Short Interest, Company.
+Customization options include: show, hide, reorder, pick a single-column, two-column, or wide layout.

-EQv4 (Enhanced Quote widget) — grid layout.
-All the EQv3 cards plus SEC EDGAR Index, Stock Splits, Ticker Events, and Company News.
+This is my preferred quote widget.
+It is highly customizable because it uses a grid layout.
+It has all the EQv3 cards plus SEC EDGAR Index, Stock Splits, Ticker Events, and Company News.
 (EQv4 calls Finlight directly for the Company News card — it doesn’t go through the Widget Data Service like the standalone Company News widget does.)

 The original “Quote” widget — the dumb one that only reads the symbol data cache — got renamed to Mini Quote.
 Same widget, more honest name.